Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "They call themselves the Alien Protection Army."

 Moses tried not to be an angry person.
-He worked off his stress with a couple rounds of golf every week, he watched his diet, he eschewed alcohol…
+He worked off his stress with a couple rounds of golf every week, he watched his diet, he eschewed alcohol...

 Today was testing those principles to their limit.
 If Mister Williams wasn’t such a stabilizing influence, he might well have finally broken his own rule and reached for a bottle.